• Home

 Silver was one of DeepMind’s first employees when the company was established in 2010.
 He knew DeepMind cofounder Demis Hassabis from university.
 Silver played an instrumental role in many of the company’s early breakthroughs, including its landmark 2016 achievement with AlphaGo, demonstrating that an AI program could beat the world’s best human players at the ancient strategy game Go.

-He also was a key member of the team that developed AlphaStar, an AI program that could beat the world’s best human players at the complex video game Starcraft 2, AlphaZero, which could play chess and shogi as well as Go at superhuman levels, and MuZero, which could master many different kinds of games better than people even though it started without any knowledge of the game, including not knowing the games’ rules.
+He also was a key member of the team that developed AlphaStar, an AI program that could beat the world’s best human players at the complex video game StarCraft II; AlphaZero, which could play chess and shogi as well as Go at superhuman levels; and MuZero, which could master many different kinds of games better than people even though it started without any knowledge of the game, including not knowing the game’s rules.

-More recently, he worked with the DeepMind team that created AlphaProof, an AI system that could successfully answer questions from the International Mathematics Olympiad.
-He is also one of the authors on the 2023 research paper that debuted the Google’s original Gemini family of AI models.
-Gemini has now Google’s leading commercial AI product and brand.
+More recently, he worked with the DeepMind team that created AlphaProof, an AI system that could successfully answer questions from the International Mathematical Olympiad.
+He is also one of the authors on the 2023 research paper that debuted Google’s original Gemini family of AI models.
+Gemini is now Google’s leading commercial AI product and brand.

 Looking for a path to AI ‘superintelligence’

-Siliver has told friends he wants to get back to the “awe and wonder of solving the hardest problems in AI” and sees superintelligence—or AI that would be smarter than any human and potentially smarter than all of humanity—the biggest unsolved challenge in the field, according to the person familiar with his thinking.
+Silver has told friends he wants to get back to the “awe and wonder of solving the hardest problems in AI” and sees superintelligence—or AI that would be smarter than any human and potentially smarter than all of humanity—as the biggest unsolved challenge in the field, according to the person familiar with his thinking.

 Several other well-known AI researchers have also left established AI labs in recent years to found startups dedicated to pursuing superintelligence.
 Ilya Sutskever, the former chief scientist at OpenAI, founded a company called Safe Superintelligence (SSI) in 2024.
 That company has raised $3 billion in venture capital funding to date and is reportedly valued at as much as $30 billion.
-Some of Silver’s colleagues who worked on AlphaGo, AlphaZero, and MuZero have also recently left to found Reflection AI, an AI startup that also says it is pursuing superintelligence.
-Meanwhile, Meta last year reorganized its AI efforts around a new “Superintelligence Labs” that is headed by former Scale AI CEO and founder Alexandr Wang.
+Some of Silver’s colleagues who worked on AlphaGo, AlphaZero, and MuZero have also recently left to found Reflection AI, a startup that says it is also pursuing superintelligence.
+Meanwhile, Meta last year reorganized its AI efforts around the new “Superintelligence Labs,” which is headed by former Scale AI CEO and founder Alexandr Wang.

 Going beyond language models